nemzutkovic/Coding-Challenges/README.md

 ## Other

 I'm definitely more of a beginner now, but if there is any problem you'd like to challenge me with, hit me up!
 Took me a while to realize, but I really enjoying coding challenges.
+Lastly, these problems are not optimal solutions.
+They could be brute force solutions.